-In the 2020 Presidential Election, 70% of older generations turned out to vote, compared the 51% of eligible voters aged 18 to 24, according to ourworldindata.org.
+In the 2020 Presidential Election, 70 percent of older generations turned out to vote, compared the 51 percent of eligible voters aged 18 to 24, according to ourworldindata.org.
 Despite younger generation’s growing presence on social media, this gap in voting engagement highlights a challenge in captivating young voters for the upcoming elections, according to ourworldindata.org.
 As the youth vote represents the most diverse and unpredictable group of voters, young voters have become a target demographic for the upcoming 2024 Presidential Election, according to washingtonpost.com.

 Presidential candidates have started to incorporate social media into their campaign strategies, such as Tiktok and Instagram.
 These platforms contain videos and graphics that emphasizes the importance of voting and addresses key issues that resonate with younger audiences.
 Social media platforms also aid campaigns by spreading information quickly, according to rutgers.edu.